-Occupation: Editor of The Mud website, author of Mud Ball: How I Dug Myself out of the Daily Grind, The Free Mud Earthbag Building PDF and the award-winning novel Ayse’s Trail.
+Occupation: Editor of The Mud Home website, author of Mud Ball: How I Dug Myself out of the Daily Grind, Mud Mountain, and the award-winning novel Ayse’s Trail.
+Natural builder.

 In 2011, Atulya finally left the teaching profession and moved into a tent in a Turkish field.
 She lived alone for eight months out in the wilds until one night a storm nearly washed her off the hill.
 At the end of 2011, she began to construct an earthbag house, which was something of a feat as she hadn’t even banged a nail in six months prior.
 She continues to live semi-off-grid, growing her own food, experimenting with natural building techniques, and writing.

-Other Fun Facts: Atulya loves her dog, her freedom, forests, and a mug of decent ground coffee (preferably accompanied by a nice piece of cake).
+Other Fun Facts: Atulya loves trees, her freedom, wild animals, dogs, and a mug of decent ground coffee (preferably accompanied by a nice piece of cake).
 She has little patience for cooking, naysayers and concrete.